datacarpentry/genomics-r-intro/episodes/03-basics-factors-dataframes.md

 - "Be able to retrieve values (index) from a data frame"
 - "Understand how R may converse data into different modes"
 - "Be able to convert the mode of an object"
-- "Understand that R uses factors to store and manipulate catagorical data"
+- "Understand that R uses factors to store and manipulate categorical data"
-- "Be able to manipulate a factor, including indexing and reordering"
+- "Be able to manipulate a factor, including subsetting and reordering"
-- "Be able to apply an arithmetic function to a dataframe"
+- "Be able to apply an arithmetic function to a data frame"
-- "Be able to coerce the class of an object (including variables in a dataframe)"
+- "Be able to coerce the class of an object (including variables in a data frame)"
-- "Be able to save a dataframe as a delimited file"
+- "Be able to save a data frame as a delimited file"
 keypoints:
 - "It is easy to import data into R from tabular formats including Excel.
-  However, you still need to check that R has imported and interprited your data correctly"
+  However, you still need to check that R has imported and interpreted your data correctly"
 - "There are best practices for organizing your data (keeping it tidy) and R is great for this"